ArthorCui/TutorialsPoint/memcached/mem-add-data.md

 ##Syntax
-Memcached set command is used to set a value to key; if the key does not exist, a new key is created and value is assigned to that key.
+Memcached add command is used to set a value to a new key.
+If the key already exists, then it gives the output NOT_STORED.

-The basic syntax of Memcached set command is as shown below
+The basic syntax of Memcached add command is as shown below
 ```
-set key flags exptime bytes [noreply]
+add key flags exptime bytes [noreply]
 value
 ```